jikunseasea/2048/README.md

 ## 2048

-A game of 2048, created by react and rxjs
+A game of 2048, created by react and rxjs.

+Mobile device is supported.

 ## TODO